ravaioli/solarpunk-mandala/docs/core-model/01-ontology-analytic-idealism.md

 This model is grounded in the framework of Analytic Idealism, a modern metaphysical philosophy most rigorously articulated by philosopher and scientist Bernardo Kastrup.
 Analytic idealism proposes that reality is fundamentally conscious experience.
 What we perceive as the physical world is not a free-standing, mind-independent structure, but the "multimodal appearance" of a transpersonal, universal consciousness—referenced as Mind at Large (MAL).
 From this perspective, individual conscious beings, like you and me, are not products of brains, but rather localized dissociations of this foundational consciousness, each with a unique, evolving perspective.

 This ontology shifts our entire paradigm: instead of seeing consciousness as a fragile accident inside a dead universe, we see the universe as a living, experiential process, and ourselves as integral expressions of it.
-This provides a profound philosophical foundation for solarpunk's core values of interconnection, regeneration, and hopeful co-creation.
+This provides a profound philosophical foundation for SolarPunk's core values of interconnection, regeneration, and hopeful co-creation.

 ## Core Propositions